The minimal dimensions of faithful representations for Heisenberg Lie superalgebras: Introduction

-However, every little is known about the function $\mu$ for Lie superalgebras.
-In 2012 Liu and Wang determined $\mu(\mathfrak{g})=\lceil 2\sqrt{\dim \mathfrak{g}} \rceil$ for any purely odd Lie superalgebra $\mathfrak{g}$ (see \cite{WS}) and it remains open to determine $\mu(\mathfrak{g})$ for an abelian Lie superalgebra $\frak{g}$ with nontrivial even part.
+However, very little is known about the function $\mu$ for Lie superalgebras.
+In 2012 Liu and Wang determined $\mu(\mathfrak{g})=\lceil 2\sqrt{\dim \mathfrak{g}} \rceil$ for any purely odd Lie superalgebra $\mathfrak{g}$ \cite{WS} and it remains open to determine $\mu(\mathfrak{g})$ for an abelian Lie superalgebra $\frak{g}$ with nontrivial even part.
 In this paper, we shall determine the minimal (super-)dimensions of the faithful representations for Heisenberg Lie superalgebras.

 A two-step nilpotent Lie superalgebra with $1$-dimensional center is called a Heisenberg Lie superalgebra.
-Then Heisenberg Lie superalgebras split into two classes according to the parities of their centers.
-Write $\mathfrak{h}_{m, n}$ for the Heisenberg Lie superalgebra with 1-dimensional even center $\mathbb{F}z$ and a homogeneous basis
+Then Heisenberg Lie superalgebras split into the following two types according to the parities of their centers \cite{MGO}.
+Write $\mathfrak{h}_{m, n}$ for the Heisenberg Lie superalgebra with 1-dimensional even center $\mathbb{F}z$, which has a $\mathbb{Z}_{2}$-homogeneous basis

 with multiplication given by